davidgriesel/02_flu_risk_forecasting/README-PORTFOLIO.md

 ## Key Recommendations

-### Prioritise high-risk states
-States with the largest 65+ populations should receive the majority of seasonal staffing resources, especially between December and February.
+1. **Prioritise high-risk states** - States with the largest 65+ populations should receive the majority of seasonal staffing resources, especially between December and February.

-### Use risk classification
-Tiering states into high, medium, and low risk allows for efficient and scalable resource planning.
+2. **Use risk classification** - Tiering states into high, medium, and low risk allows for efficient and scalable resource planning.

-### Monitor early trends
-Real-time data in November can help forecast flu season severity and guide flexible staffing adjustments.
+3. **Monitor early trends** - Real-time data in November can help forecast flu season severity and guide flexible staffing adjustments.
 <br><br>

 ## Takeaways